Dreams Are Sacred: Plot

 At a bar he sees a singer who is obviously the woman on whom Craswell based the Garor character.
 She seems to recognize him and admits to knowing Craswell, but says she was not asleep when he was at the lab.
 Still, she takes a dislike to him, as if she experienced the business with Garor's costume.
 Parnell decides to go back to the lab to see if he can work on improving their relationship.

 In other media

 The story was adapted as "Get Off My Cloud" (1969), an episode of Out of the Unknown, a BBC television series featuring stories taken, initially, from science fiction magazines.

 Out of the Unknown featured similar techniques, settings and costumes to other BBC sci-fi productions of the time.
 In particular, in "Get Off My Cloud" three Daleks and their operators from Doctor Who were used to represent the monsters in young Pete's nightmares, with their voices provided by Dalek voice actor Peter Hawkins.

 The production cast actors well-known to BBC viewers, including Peter Barkworth as Stephen, the psychiatrist, and Peter Jeffrey as Craswell.

 Only audio clips and photographs of this episode exist.
 The master videotape was wiped by the corporation in the 1970s and the film copies were junked.
 As such, the full teleplay is no longer known to exist.

+Analysis and significance

+The work has been described as pioneering the sf trope of "dream hacking" and is seen as one of the first examples of the "inner space" genre.